How Many Calories Do You Burn Sleeping

 The number of calories burned while sleeping is influenced by a number of different factors, including:

-Age: Younger people tend to burn more calories while sleeping than older adults due to a higher metabolism and greater muscle mass.
+Age: It’s normal that younger people tend to burn more calories while sleeping than older adults due to a higher metabolism and greater muscle mass.

-Gender: Women tend to burn fewer calories than men due to differences in muscle mass and hormones.
+Gender: Of course, women tend to burn fewer calories than men due to differences in muscle mass and hormones.
+So, if you are a fellow gym bro trying to bulk, even sleep is your enemy!

 Body composition: People with a higher muscle mass tend to burn more calories, even while sleeping, as muscle burns more calories than fat.